hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 ### Affinity binding matrix

-The next step is to take the alignment files and compute count information for each of the peaks/regions.
+The next step is to take the alignment files and **compute count information for each of the peaks/regions**.
 In this step, for each of the consensus regions DiffBind takes the number of aligned reads in the ChIP sample and the input sample, to compute a normalized read count for each sample at every potential binding site.
 We use the `dba.count()` function with the following additional parameters:

 * `bUseSummarizeOverlaps`: to use a more standard counting procedure than the built-in one by default.
 * `bRemoveDuplicates`: remove duplicate reads
-* `bParallel`: use multicore to get counts for each read file in parallel

 ```
-dbObj <- dba.count(dbObj, bUseSummarizeOverlaps=TRUE, bRemoveDuplicates = TRUE, bParallel = TRUE)
+dbObj <- dba.count(dbObj, bUseSummarizeOverlaps=TRUE, bRemoveDuplicatE)
 ```

 Take a look at the `dbObj` again.
 You should know see a column that contains the FRiP values for each sample.